“How To Get Fat without Really Trying”

 Obvious questions are being asked, such as why corn, and thereby its derivatives such as sugar corn syrup is subsidized at a level 20 times more than fruits and vegetables?

 At over $56 billion between 1995 and 2006, corn is most heavily subsidized agricultural product in America.
-And this is not mainly to put a cheap bushel near every barbeque in America, but to feed the animals we raise for food.
+And this is not mainly to put a cheap bushel near every barbecue in America, but to feed the animals we raise for food.
 Animals, like beef cattle, that don’t naturally eat corn.
 They do, however, naturally get fat on it.
 As do we.

 There are between 30,000 – 50, 000 product in a typical supermarket, the overwhelming majority being processed food made with subsidized, unhealthy “non-food”.

-Replacing Fat with Sugar
+Fat with Sugar